ryzen-xp/VolunChain-Backend/CONTRIBUTING.md

 2. **PostgreSQL Connection Issues**
    - Ensure PostgreSQL service is running
-   - Verify database credentials in `.env`
+   - Verify database credentials in `.env` file
-   - Check if the database exists or create a new one in `psql` shell
+   - Check if the database exists or create a new one in the `psql` shell

 3. **Database Inconsistencies**

    - Ensure migrations do not use raw SQL specific to PostgreSQL
    - Use TypeORM’s schema API for compatibility across databases
-   - Verify table constraints are supported in SQLite
+   - Verify that table constraints are supported in SQLite

-### Notes
+## 📝 Notes

 - Migrations: All migrations must use TypeORM’s schema API (e.g., queryRunner.createTable) instead of raw SQL to ensure compatibility with SQLite.

 - In-Memory Database: SQLite uses an in-memory database (:memory:) during tests, so no additional setup is required.

-- PostgreSQL-Specific Features: Avoid using PostgreSQL-specific features (e.g., jsonb, uuid) in migrations or queries if you plan to support SQLite.
+- PostgreSQL-Specific Features: Avoid using PostgreSQL-specific features (e.g., `jsonb`, `uuid`) in migrations or queries if you plan to support SQLite.

 ### Development Best Practices